garylirocks/quickrefs/microsoft-defender.markdown

 - When you enable Defender for Cloud, the initiative named "**Microsoft cloud security benchmark**" is automatically assigned to all Defender for Cloud registered subscriptions
   - You can enable or disable individual policies by editing parameters
-- You can add regulatory compliance standards as initiatives, such as CIS, NIST etc
+- You can toggle which standards to enable for each subscription (such as CIS, NIST, PCI-DSS, SOC 2 etc)
+  - Each standard includes a group os recommendations
-- You can add your own custom initiatives
+- You can add your own custom standards

 ### Microsoft cloud security benchmark (MCSB)

 *Formerly known as Azure Security Benchmark (ASB)*

-It provides prescriptive best practices and recommendations to help secure your multicloud environment.
+MCSB is a comprehensive cloud agnostic set of security principles designed to recommend the most up-to-date technical guidelines for Azure along with other clouds such as AWS and GCP.

 Has input from a set of holistic Microsoft and industry security guidance that includes: